marclove/handbook/benefits/leave.md

 also be based on reason for the leave.
 For example, parental leave may take precedence over a vacation.

-If you must take an extended period of time off (more than 15 out of 20 business days) this is a special case and requires approval from both the Guide and the Managing Partner.
+If you request an extended period of time off (more than 10 business days) this is a special case and requires approval from both the Guide and COO.

 ## Extended Leave of Absence

 Under special circumstances, full-time and part-time regular employees may be granted a leave of absence without pay.
-The granting of this type of leave is normally for compelling reasons and is dependent upon the written approval of the managing partner.
+The granting of this type of leave is normally for compelling reasons and is dependent upon the written approval of the COO.

 ### Medical Insurance